Bobby Moore: Personal life

 Moore was a talented junior cricketer, captaining South of England schoolboys and representing Essex youth team, alongside long term footballing teammate, Geoff Hurst.

 Moore met his first wife, Tina Dean, in 1957.
 They married on 30 June 1962.
 They lived in a house in Chigwell, Essex, that they called "Morlands".
 They had a daughter, Roberta, and a son, Dean.
 They separated in 1984, and divorced in 1986.

-A relationship developed with Stephanie Parlane (eight years his junior)—they married on 4 December 1991 but Moore died on 24 February 1993, 14 1/2 months later.
+In 1979 Moore met, and began an affair with 29 year old British Airways flight attendant Stephanie Parlane whilst he was on tour in South Africa.
+They married on 4 December 1991.

 Moore was fined £150 and banned from driving for 12 months for drink-driving on 12 April 1977, following his 36th birthday celebrations in Stratford.
 On 15 December 1983, he was arrested in Biggleswade, Bedfordshire and banned from driving for three years and subsequently fined £175 for drink-driving on 11 January 1984.

 In 1972, he captained Olympiacos in a friendly match against Corinthians.
-The match ended in a 2-0 victory for Corinthians.
+The match ended in a 2–0 victory for Corinthians.

 Moore publicly supported Margaret Thatcher at the 1979 general election.

 Moore was Sports Editor of the Sunday Sport from 1986 to 1990 and then joined London radio station Capital Gold as a football analyst and commentator in 1990, a position he held until shortly before his death.

 His life after football was eventful and difficult, with poor business dealings and his marriage ending.
 Moore's supporters said that The Football Association could have given a role to him, as the only Englishman to captain a FIFA World Cup winning team or given him an ambassadorial role.

-His son, Dean, died, aged 43, in his flat on 28 July 2011, attributed to a medical condition and natural causes.
+His son, Dean, died, aged 43, in his flat on 28 July 2011.
+A coroner's inquest found that he died as a result of Diabetic ketoacidosis.